rg3915/django-http-model/README.md

 ## Installation

-This package is not in PyPI
+This package is not in PyPI.
+We'll add as soon as possible

 ## Usage